brunoczim/fslock/README.md

 # Types
 Currently, only one type is provided: [`LockFile`].
-It does not destroy the file after closed and behaviour on locking different file handles owned by the same process is different between Unix and Windows. # Example:
+It does not destroy the file after closed and behaviour on locking different file handles owned by the same process is different between Unix and Windows, unless you activate the `multilock` feature, which enables the `open_excl` method that locks files per file descriptor/handle on all platforms.

 # Example
 ```rust